-- Playa de las Salinas: This is a beautiful, sandy beach at the town of Roquetas de Mar.
+- Playa de las Salinas: this is a beautiful, sandy beach in the town of Roquetas de Mar.
 The lakes above the beach are perfect for bird-watching.
 There are no visitor amenities.

 The sandy Playa de los Genoveses in Almería

 In Almería, you can have fun exploring the countryside, visiting the city’s museums or trying outdoor activities in nature.
 From war monuments to an impressive desert (!), the region attracts history buffs and nature enthusiasts alike!